Link to this sectionDatasets#

 Pose visibility flags: 0=not labeled, 1=labeled but occluded, 2=labeled and visible.

-Can I annotate the same dataset for multiple task types?
+Link to this sectionCan I annotate the same dataset for multiple task types?#

 Yes.
-Each image stores annotations for all 5 task types (detect, segment, pose, OBB, classify) together.
+Each image stores annotations for all 6 task types (detect, segment, semantic, pose, OBB, classify) together.
 You can switch the dataset's active task type at any time without losing existing annotations.
 Only annotations matching the active task type are shown in the editor and included in exports and training — annotations for other tasks are preserved and reappear when you switch back.